 The debate continues: narcissism worth loathing, or self-love worth celebrating?

-A girl next to me at the crosswalk the other day had on the cutest yellow summer dress.
+A girl next to me at the grocery store the other day had on the cutest yellow dress.
 She’d braided her hair in an intricate crown around her head and her winged eyeliner was on point.
 In short, she looked awesome.
 Four seconds into our wait, she smiled at her phone and snapped a selfie.
 The guy behind her rolled his eyes and may have even muttered something about the growing narcissism of the “selfie generation.”
 I mean, I didn’t exactly hear him, but he totally looked grumpy enough.

 It’s an observation I’ve heard and read about a lot lately.
 Some people equate selfies with being vain and narcissistic.
 Given the way these articles talk about people snapping pictures of their faces all day, it’s easy to see why selfies are associated with the self-absorbed.
 But people who frown every time they see someone take a picture of themselves are missing the point.